 Why Is Foley Sound Important In Film?

 The most effective Foley sounds won’t even be noticeable, as they will slip into the film with ease and naturalness.
-As you know, sound is a vital element of effective storytelling in film, so it’s important that you get it right.
+As you know, sound is a vital element of effective storytelling in film, so you must get it right.

 Sound Effects vs Foley